3800 Santa Fe Avenue Corner of Elm Street Denair, CA 95316

 This history and more can be explored at the Turlock Historical Museum located one block northeast of the old SP depot.
 The institution is located in a former grocery store constructed in 1910.
 Restored in 1999, it is one of many historic buildings in downtown that have been preserved through the efforts of local citizens and city leaders.
 Events held throughout the year keep the streets active.

-The San Joaquin is primarily financed through funds made available by the California Department of Transportation.
 Amtrak does not provide ticketing or baggage services at this station which is served by 12 daily trains.
+The San Joaquin corridor is primarily financed and operated in partnership with the California Department of Transportation.